 3 Symbols

-icon sets
+icon sets.

-the WITH statementtwo times to avoid repeating
+the WITH statementtwice to avoid repeating

 IconCriteria(2)